Ugly/Not Ugly?

 Laura Rozen wrote in Feb.
 2004:

 The White House press aide interviewed this week by FBI officials in relation to the Plame leak investigation, Adam Levine, apparently left the White House in December.
 Which is when John Aschroft recused himself from the investigation.
 Now several news organizations report that Levine's job was to serve as a link between the White House press office and television networks.
-An old Knight Ridder story refers to "Adam Levine, the assistant press secretary at the White House who coordinates the Sunday appearances."
+An old Knight Ridder story refers to "Adam Levine, the assistant press secretary at the White House who coordinates the Sunday appearances.""Kind of interesting" -- well now that you mention it, yes it is.

 (snip)